-If you are faced with reduced income or increased expenses, you'll need to develop a spending plan to help you pay your bills.
-What if your income will be affected for more than a month?
-You will need to adjust your spending habits to maintain control of family finances over an extended period.
+If you are faced with reduced income or increased expenses, you can adjust or develop a spending plan to help pay your bills.
+If your income will be affected for the long term, you can modify your spending habits to fit your current family finances.

 Spending decisions affect the whole family

 You need to talk with all family members about the situation.
-Let them know the family needs to change its spending habits.
-Involve everyone in setting spending priorities.
+Let them know the family needs to change its spending habits and involve everyone in setting priorities.